Provider API reference

 * `complianceManager`

-Provisioning or changing trusted-issuer topic state requires the claim-policy permission, exposed through the `claimPolicyManager` role.
+To provision a provider or change trusted-issuer topic state, your account needs the claim-policy permission, exposed through the `claimPolicyManager` role.
 That applies to provider creation, provider revocation, adding a topic webhook, revoking a topic webhook, and reactivating a revoked topic webhook.

 ## Provider statuses [#provider-statuses]